joesolbrig/OneLine-/readme.txt

 License: GPL 2.0+
 Credits: I taken various bits of open source code from the web as need.
-* I began with the Launchy Application by Josh Karlin but the present code bares only the slight resemblance to it (for good or ill).
+* I began with the Launchy Application by Josh Karlin but the present code bares only a modest resemblance to it (for good or ill).
 * I incorporated the gnome-desktop item parsing code into my Gnome platform library since it's not distributed as a stable library.
 * I used code by toucan@textelectric.net as the starting point for the btree-based custom database
 * I copied and modified code from the Recol application to write the full text search plugin which interfaces with Recol.